Landline switch FAQs and quick answers

 Is this a scam?

-The landline switch is real, but scammers are using it as a pretext for fraud.
+The landline switch is real, but scammers use it as cover.
 Your real provider will never ask for payment details or passwords during an upgrade call.
 How to spot scam calls.